magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-3.md

 title: Magento Open Source 2.4.3 Release Notes
 ---

-Magento Open Source 2.4.3 introduces enhancements to performance and security plus significant platform improvements.
+{{ site.data.var.ce }} 2.4.3 introduces enhancements to performance and security plus significant platform improvements.
 Security enhancements include expansion of reCAPTCHA coverage and inclusion of built-in rate limiting.
 Core composer dependencies and third-party libraries have been upgraded to the latest versions that are compatible with PHP 8.x.

 This release includes over 370 new fixes to core code and 33 security enhancements.
 It includes the resolution of almost 290 GitHub issues by our community members.
 These community contributions range from minor clean-up of core code to significant enhancements in GraphQL.